billkarsh/SpikeGLX/Markdown/UserManual.md

 can set the NI device to generate its own sample clock waveform.
 Note that an NI device can achieve a precise value only if it evenly divides the master clock rate.
 The master rate for a 6133 is 20 MHz which is divisible by 40000 but not by 30000, for example.
+Although generated internally, the clock source is also routed to an external terminal so you can share it with other hardware:

+* On multifunction IO devices, the output is available at Ctr0Output/pin-2/PFI-12.
+* On digital IO devices like the 6535, the output is at the 1st PFI terminal listed in the primary clock line menu, which is usually pin-67/PFI-5.

+Settings:

-* Select device1 clock line = `Internal`.
-Device1 Ctr0 will be programmed
+* Set primary clock line = `Internal`.
-as the master clock using the sample rate you select with the `Clock source` control.
-The Ctr0 signal is available as an output from device1 (see the pin-out for your device).
-On the NI BNC-2110 breakout box this is usually available at terminal `P2.4`.
-* _Optionally_ connect a wire from the device1 Ctr0 output pin to a selected `PFI` terminal on device2.
+* _Optionally_ connect a wire from the primary clock terminal to a selected `PFI` terminal on the secondary device.
 * Leave the MN and MA channel boxes blank.
 * Specify input channels in the XA and XD boxes.
 * `Chans/muxer` is ignored for these channels.